wp-plugins/login-and-out/readme.txt

 Tags: widget, login, logout
 Requires at least: 2.7
 Tested up to: 2.8.4
-Stable:1.5.2
+Stable:1.5.3

 Adds a user friendly widget to make login/logout easy.
 Compatible WP 2.7+.
-Available in English and French.
+Available in English, French and Persian.

 == Description ==